Sigourney Weaver: 2010s: Television focus and Broadway

-In 2014, Weaver reprised the role of Ripley for the first time in 17 years by voicing the character in the video game Alien: Isolation.
+In 2014, Weaver reprised the role of Ripley for the first time in seventeen years by voicing the character in the video game Alien: Isolation.
 Her character has a voice cameo in the main story, and has a central role in the two DLCs set during the events of Alien, with most of the original cast voicing their respective characters.
 Weaver appeared in the film Exodus: Gods and Kings (2014) playing Tuya, directed by Ridley Scott, alongside Christian Bale, Joel Edgerton and Ben Kingsley.
 In 2015, she co-starred in Neill Blomkamp's science-fiction film Chappie, and stated that she would agree to appear in an Alien sequel, provided that Blomkamp directs.

 On February 18, 2015, it was officially announced that an Alien sequel would be made, with Blomkamp slated to direct.
 On February 25, 2015, Weaver confirmed that she would reprise her role as Ellen Ripley in the new Alien film.
 However, in a later response to a fan question on Twitter asking what the chances were of his Alien project actually happening, Blomkamp responded "slim".
 In 2015 and 2017, Weaver played an American tourist in two episodes of the British television series Doc Martin.

 In 2016, Weaver voiced herself in a cameo in the Pixar film Finding Dory.
 That same year, she received the Donostia Award at the San Sebastián International Film Festival.
 Weaver played Alexandra, the leader of the Hand, in Netflix and Marvel's miniseries The Defenders, released in 2017.
 On June 7, 2019, Weaver confirmed that she would reprise her role as Dana Barrett in Ghostbusters: Afterlife, which was released on November 19, 2021.
-On September 23, 2019, Variety reported that Weaver and Kevin Kline are set to reunite again (after Dave and The Ice Storm) for The Good House, a drama from Steven Spielberg's Amblin Partners and Universal Pictures.
+On September 23, 2019, Variety reported that Weaver and Kevin Kline were set to reunite again (after Dave and The Ice Storm) for The Good House, a drama from Steven Spielberg's Amblin Partners and Universal Pictures.